anvaka/ghindex/README.md

 This will read all unique followers from the followers database `./db/followers`, constructed in step 2, and will output results into database called `./db/stars`.
-Each reacord in `./db/stars` will have user name as a key, and starred repositories as a value.
+Each record in `./db/stars` will have user name as a key, and starred repositories as a value.

 This is the most time consuming step.
 As of Jun, 2014 GitHub had 13,000+ repositories